openimis/master-version/docs/user_manual.rst

 The page will open with the current information loaded into the data entry fields, plus there are options to change the head of the family/group and move an insuree to the family/group.

-.. _image122:
+.. _image124:
 .. figure:: /img/user_manual/image98.png
   :align: center

-  `Image 122 - Change Family/Group Page`
+  `Image 124 - Change Family/Group Page`

 Changing a Head of Family/Group
 """""""""""""""""""""""""""""""

-The head of the Family/Group is the main contact associated with a^policy.
+The head of the Family/Group is the main contact associated with a policy.
 For various reasons it may be necessary to change the head of a family/group.
 The new head must a head of family in another family.

 ..